ferdypruis/sqeasy/README.md

 # sqeasy
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/ferdypruis/sqeasy)](https://pkg.go.dev/github.com/ferdypruis/sqeasy)

-Attempting to make usage of Go's `sql`-package easier to maintain, by preventing you to manually have to count and match columns and variables.
+Small wrappers to make usage of Go's `sql`-package with a CockroachDB database easier to maintain, by for example mapping variables to positional arguments.

-## Features
-* Map columns to destination values
-* Use named parameters

 ## Examples
 ### Map columns to destination values
+Instead of summing all destination variables in `Scan()`, map the columns onto your variables with `sqeasy.SelectColumns` and have them scanned into them.
 ```go
 var db *sql.DB

 var (
     colA      string